-Proposed Eighteenth Plan of Improvements
+Eighteenth Plan of Improvements

-Based on a landowner initiative, a referendum was prepared by SIRWCD and verified by the Palm Beach County Supervisor of Elections to implement the application of asphalt on the petitioners' roadway surfaces as a roadway improvement project.
+Based on a landowner initiative, a referendum was prepared by SIRWCD and verified by the Palm Beach County Supervisor of Elections to implement the application of Palm Beach County Standard asphalt on the petitioners' roadway surfaces as a roadway improvement project.
 On May 14, 2015, the Board of Supervisors authorized staff to develop the Eighteenth (18th) Plan of Improvements.
 A public hearing was held August 20, 2015 where the plan was approved and the Board authorized the Engineer's Report for the 18th Plan of Improvements.
+The public hearing for the Engineer's Report was held October 15, 2015 and the plan was approved.
 This plan includes the Unit of Development RI-18, which consists of the application of Palm Beach County Standard asphalt on approximately 3.8 miles within Palm Beach Country Estates.
 These roads are listed as follows and are shown in Figure 2.